How to keep ferret cage from smelling?

 Ferret’s bedding is normally made of fabric that absorbs smell in a few days and becomes stinky as the ferret loves its sleep sack.
 So, take it out of the cage and wash it with non-scented laundry detergent and hot water.
 Do this task at least once a week but don’t forget ferrets are allergic to scented cleaners.

 Vacuum your home weekly

-Ferrets are playful they love to play in an open area like exploring your home such a way; they spread their body oil everwhere.
-That means you have ferret smell in your house until you clean the whole house from time to time.
-Vacuum your carpet and dust your home once in a week at least when you have pet surroundings.
+Ferrets are playful they love to play in an open area like exploring your home in such a way; they spread their body oil everywhere.
+That means you have a ferret smell in your house until you clean the whole house from time to time.
+Vacuum your carpet and dust your home once a week at least when you have pet surroundings.

-The odour-reducing product should be out of reach to ferret
+The odor-reducing product should be out of reach to ferret

 Concern about the ferret’s health